NidhiKaura/nk-wordpress-plugins/README.md

 # Nidhi Kaura – WordPress Plugin Collection

-This repository contains a collection of custom WordPress plugins developed by **Nidhi Kaura** under the brand [WebSolutions4You](https://websolutions4you.in).
+This repository contains a collection of custom WordPress plugins developed by **Nidhi Kaura**.